phc-s/especivia-app/README.md

+> [!NOTE]
+> This application will be developed in the future, wait it until it`s finished properly.

 ## About project 🚙:

 Especivia is a concept project of a startup, which focuses on creating a mobile app that brings a platform where private drivers of a variety of vehicles, alongside disabled people can reunite on the special app that allows connections between them, both in particular and B2B models, Opportunities and charity through this all-new innovative idea of a platform, that ensures security, quality and affordability!